boobo94/boobo94.github.io/_posts/2021/10/2021-10-21-books-to-read.md

 1. Software Company: Advice on how to start, grow and exit a software company By David Cornwall
 2. The 60-Minute Tech Startup By Ramesh Donta
 3. How to Nail Product Positioning so Customers Get It, Buy It, Love It
+4. Small Business For Dummies
+5. How to Launch a Brand (2nd Edition): Your Step-by-Step Guide to Crafting a Brand: From Positioning to Naming And Brand Identity

 WIP